IanCannonGA/GA-Project-1/readme.md

 \
 [Screenshot: Imgur Hosting](https://i.imgur.com/YyUxspq.png)\
 \
-    So-named after the traditional moniker for a slot machine, this game recreates the same action of the basic gambling machine—only without any risk to your bank accounts.
-Just like the real thing, you even pull the lever.\
+    So-named after the traditional moniker for a slot machine, this game recreates the same action of the basic gambling device—only without any risk to your bank accounts.
+You make a bet in a game of chance, and just like the real thing, you even pull the lever to get the action going.\
 \
 *1. Technologies Used*\
 \